aymane-eljerari/ezrider/README.md

 - Enhanced data visualization and analysis tools to help researchers and transportation agencies better understand road conditions.
 - Improved user interface and user experience to make the app more intuitive and user-friendly.

-## Pothole Recognition Repository
+## Pothole Recognition Repositories

-We have also created a repository that contains a CNN model trained on open-source datasets for pothole recognition.
-You can find the repository [here](https://github.com/aymane-eljerari/pothole-localization).
+We have created repositories that contain CNN models trained on open-source datasets for pothole recognition.
+The repos can be found [here](https://github.com/aymane-eljerari/pothole-localization) and [here](https://github.com/balajisath/Road_Roughness_Mapping_System).

 ## Data Privacy and Security